 - It is the cheapest option for travelling around London.
 Around 50% cheaper in price than buying a single travel ticket.

 - Daily prices are capped and when you reach the limit you pay no more (this, however, does not apply to Uber Boats (Thames Clippers) which have no capping policy).

 - Cards never expire – the credit stays active for 24 months provided it is used at least once in that time.

 - Unused credit can be refunded by returning the card to a TfL visitor centre or using an at-station machine or online.

 - Anyone can buy an Oyster card irrelevant of where they live though there are basically 2 types – a Visitor Oyster Card and a Standard Oyster Card.

 - For overseas visitors, you have the choice of buying your Visitor Oyster Card before you leave home (add P&P) and have it posted to you or you can buy a Standard Oyster Card or Visitor Oyster Card when you arrive in London.

 - The standard Oyster Card or Visitor Oyster Card can be purchased using cash or credit card at any TfL visitor centres (check opening times), train stations (including major national Rail stations) and any Oyster ticket shops.
 (Including Heathrow airport – see image below)

 - Note that there are no longer any manned Tube or Docklands Light Railway (DLR) ticket offices and ticket machines have to be used.
 These are well-signposted.

-- ‘Top Up’ – Credit can be added at any of the above centres or by downloading the TfLGo App.
+- ‘Top Up’ – Credit can be added at any of the above centres (check opening times) or by downloading the TfL.Go app.